sarahbeharry/MediaTracker/README.md

 MediaTracker
 ============

 My first home project!
 A simple web application to track media watching.
+The MediaTracker is written for Python 3.5

 Current functionality:
 ----------------------